amsliu/writingSamples/rest-soap-overview.md

 ## Which one should you use?

 In most scenarios, you should use REST APIs when prioritizing flexibility and efficiency.
-However, it may be appropiate to use SOAP APIs when security and consistency are paramount to the goals of your project.
+Consider SOAP APIs when you want to prioritize security and consistency.

-Here are some common examples to use REST APIs:
+Here are some common scenarios to use REST APIs:

 1. Developing public APIs
 2. Situations involving limited bandwidth or server resources
 3. Creating mobile applications

-Here are some common examples to use SOAP APIs:
+Here are some common scenarios to use SOAP APIs:

 1. Developing private APIs, such as enterprise software
 2. Situations involving stateful operations